 What is TurkStatik?

-Credit for discovering TurkStatik belongs to Jack, a cyber security researcher.
-It is a malicious software classified as ransomware.
-This malignant program is designed to encrypt data and demand a ransom for its decryption.
-During the encryption process, all affected files are appended with the ".ciphered" extension, e.g. a file titled something like "1.jpg" would appear as "1.jpg.ciphered" and so on.
-After this process is complete, a text file named "README_DONT_DELETE.txt" is dropped into every encrypted file.
+Discovered by cyber security researcher, Jack, TurkStatik is rogue software classified as ransomware.
+This malicious program is designed to encrypt data and demand ransom payments for decryption.
+During the encryption process, all affected files are appended with the ".ciphered" extension.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: